vsoch/hospital-chargemaster/README.md

 Each hospital has records kept in a subfolder in the [data](data) folder.
-Specifically, each subfolder is named according to the hospital name (made all lowercase, with spaces replaced with `-`) and within that folder, you will find:
+Specifically, each subfolder is named according to the hospital name (made all lowercase, with spaces replaced with `-`).
+If a subfolder begins with an underscore, it means that I wasn't able to find the charge list on the hospital site (and maybe you can help?)
+Within that folder, you will find:

  - `scrape.py`: A script to scrape the data
  - `latest`: a folder with the last scraped (latest data files)